 The order in which any side effects occur among the initialization list expressions is unspecified.
 In particular, the evaluation order need not be the same as the order of subobject initialization (C, Section 6.7.9, “Initialization").

 Because these are unspecified behaviours, testing may give the false impression that the code is working and portable, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.

+In general, a compiler is allowed to perform calculations and assignments in any order between sequence points.
+Annex C of the C language standard defines all the points in the language syntax that count as sequence points.
+One such is the comma operator.
+So, whilst described above i = v[i++];has unspecified behaviour, as the assignment and increment may be performed in either order, i++, i = v[i]; does not, as the increment is always performed before the assignment.

 There is also a common misconception that bracketing influences the order of evaluation.
 This is not true.
 If A, B and C are functions that return integers, then in: